 Unlike many other venomous snakes that give birth to live young, coral snakes lay eggs.
 They are the only venomous snakes in North America to do so.
 Eastern coral snakes lay six or seven eggs within the summer that hatch in early fall.
 Western coral snakes lay two to three eggs.
 Babies are born brightly colored, fully venomous, and 7 inches (17 cm) long.

 There is little or no pain or swelling at the site of the bite, and other symptoms can be delayed for 12 hours.
 However, if untreated by antivenin, the neurotoxin begins to disrupt the connections between the brain and therefore the muscles, causing slurred speech, diplopia, and muscular paralysis, eventually ending in respiratory or cardiac failure.

 They have the second-strongest venom of any snake; the black mamba has the deadliest venom.

 However, they are generally considered less dangerous than rattlesnakes because coral snakes have a less effective poison-delivery system.

 Coral snakes are separated into two groups: the Old World coral snakes – found in Asia – and the New World coral snakes – found in the Americas – When provoked, coral snakes will sometimes make a popping sound by expelling air from their cloaca, a single opening for the urinary, reproductive and intestinal tract, to startle the threat.

 In a few words, Coral snakes have extremely potent venom, but they do not account for a very high percentage of yearly snakebites.
+Some people eat them very carefully.
 They avoid heavily populated areas and are not commonly found near human habitation.
 When humans do come across them, they probably don’t even realize because the snake stays well-hidden and avoids contact.